-That's the best price we found by $3.
+That's a savings of $30 and the lowest price we could find.
 Buy Now at Amazon

 - IP54 dust, sweat, and water resistant